ocornut/imgui/docs/README.md

 See: [Articles about the IMGUI paradigm](https://github.com/ocornut/imgui/wiki#about-the-imgui-paradigm) to read/learn about the Immediate Mode GUI paradigm.

-If you are new to Dear ImGui and have issues with: compiling, linking, adding fonts, wiring inputs, running or displaying Dear ImGui: you can use [Discord server](http://discord.dearimgui.org).

-Otherwise, for any other questions, bug reports, requests, feedback, you may post on https://github.com/ocornut/imgui/issues.
+For questions, bug reports, requests, feedback, you may post on [GitHub Issues](https://github.com/ocornut/imgui/issues) or [GitHub Discussions](https://github.com/ocornut/imgui/discussions).
 Please read and fill the New Issue template carefully.

 Private support is available for paying business customers (E-mail: _contact @ dearimgui dot com_).